 The Down Syndrome Education Series (DSES) is a monthly educational seminar for families of children with Down syndrome, designed to connect parents with information that will positively impact the education and well-being of their child.

-Speaker - Amy Allison, Executive Director Down Syndrome Guild of Greater Kansas City
+Speaker - Amy Allison, Chief Operating Officer, Down Syndrome Guild of Greater Kansas City

 Down Syndrome 101 for Educators

 In this presentation, Amy Allison will discuss the unique learning styles of individuals with Down syndrome along with specific traits that may help you improve the learning environment and interaction with individuals with Down syndrome in your community.
 This presentation will demonstrate how your school and district can maximize your interactions, instruction and understanding of students so that everyone succeeds.
 By having an overall better understanding of Down syndrome, you will be able to help your students reach their full potential and help others in your school / classroom benefit from this experience.

 DS 101 for Educators will cover the following topics:

 · Common medical issues related to Down syndrome

 Don’t miss this chance to gain a better understanding of how the diagnosis of Down syndrome affects learning and how you can best support your student.
 Time will be allotted to answer attendee questions.

 Bio - Amy Allison currently serves as the Chief Operating Officer of the Down Syndrome Guild of Greater Kansas City (DSG).
 DSG, founded in 1984 by a group of dedicated parents of children with Down syndrome, provides programs and services to improve the quality of life for individuals with Down syndrome and their families.
 DSG serves over 800 families caring for a loved one with Down syndrome in the greater Kansas City area on both sides of the state line.